 If you would like one-to-one feedback and advice on your application, you can make an appointment with a careers adviser.
 (See contact details below).

 Can I get funding for my course?

 Unfortunately, there is no entitlement to funding for postgraduate study.
-However, a limited range of sources of funding are available and the Government is introducing loans for postgraduate taught master's degrees.
+However, in 2016 the government introduced a loan of up to £10,000 for postgraduate study in order to assist with course fees and living costs.
+The UK government has also confirmed that PhD loans will be introduced in 2018.
 If you start your search early and explore all the options, there is every chance that you will gain some sort of funding, even if this means supporting your study through part-time work.
-You can find further advice on funding on the Purple Door and University of Portsmouth websites.
+You can find further advice on funding through the University of Portsmouth website.

 Are there options to study abroad?